Best of Hannity: Always Fighting for America - 7.4

 You know, you hear the whole thing about his father and other administrations or his grandfather.

-The fact is that he and he brings that up.
+The fact is that he, and he brings that up.

-But they weren't dealing with me, they were dealing with different people.
+But they weren't dealing with me.

-Nobody's ever come close to the case.
+Nobody's ever come close to it.

 Did he talk about the difference between past administrations and yours?